Seriously Good Homemade Turkey Burger Recipe

 How to make tasty, healthy and juicy turkey burgers!
 Thanks to our secret ingredient, these burgers are loaded with umami and won’t dry out.
-Jump to the Seriously Good Turkey Burger Recipe or read on to see our tips for making them.
+Jump to the Seriously Good Homemade Turkey Burger Recipe or read on to see our tips for making them.

 Let’s just cut to the chase, shall we.
 The secret to the best turkey burgers is to add mushrooms!
-The reason these burgers actually taste great and stay juicy is mushrooms.
+The reason these burgers actually taste great and stay moist and juicy is mushrooms.
 If you aren’t a mushroom lover, you should know that you won’t actually taste mushrooms.
 Instead they make the turkey burgers taste more meaty.